Now, I think Gloria Allred has shown up for her press conference.

 Here comes Gloria Allred in one press conference with graphic details.

-Gloria Allred has scooped the politico and their 138 stories.
+Gloria Allred has scooped the Politico and their 138 stories.

-And now NBC, which you know has political people on their network all the time.
+And now NBC, which has political people on their network all the time, NBC cannot confirm this story.

 Possible verdict.

-The accuser's name is Sharon Biallock, B-I-A-L-E-K.
+The accuser's name is Sharon Bialik, B-I-A-L-E-K.

-So for for Allred to come out and say that Kane offered her his version of a stimulus package.
+So for Allred to come out and say that Kane offered her his version of a stimulus package.

 Isn't that joking about something that's very serious?

-I mean sexual harassment is very serious.
+I mean, sexual harassment is very serious.

 What a circus this is.